Treasury Indexed Bonds

 Treasury Indexed Bonds are medium to long-term securities for which the capital value of the security is adjusted for movements in the Consumer Price Index (CPI).
 Interest is paid quarterly, at a fixed rate, on the adjusted capital value.
 At maturity, investors receive the adjusted capital value of the security – the value adjusted for movement in the CPI over the life of the bond.

-Quoted yields for Treasury Indexed Bonds
+Indicative yields for Treasury Indexed Bonds are published by the Reserve Bank of Australia.

 Active market makers